Richard Grenville: Development of Bideford

 Grenville played a major role in the transformation of the small fishing port of Bideford in north Devon into what became a significant trading port with the new American colonies, later specialising in tobacco importation.
 A charter had been granted to his ancestor Richard Grenville in 1272, creating the town's first council.
+Three centuries later, Grenville would seek a new charter for the town, hoping to develop it into a port that would trade with his estates in Munster.
+The charter was officially granted of 16 December 1572.
+Grenville would also revitalise the market and restore the town's fair.

 In 1575, he created the port of Bideford.
 Grenville was never elected as Mayor of Bideford, preferring instead to support John Salterne in that role, but he was Lord of the Manor, a title held by the Grenvilles since 1126 and finally ceded by his descendants in 1711 to the town council he established.
 He was again elected as MP for Cornwall in 1584 (sitting until 1586).

 Development of Irish estate

-Following a period of supporting Sir Walter Raleigh's venture in America (see below) he returned to Munster to arrange the estate granted him under the plantation of the province.
+Following a period of supporting Sir Walter Raleigh's venture in North America (see below) he returned to Munster to arrange the estate granted him under the plantation of the province.
 Following the suppression of the Second Desmond Rebellion in 1583, he had purchased some 24000 acre in Kinalmeaky and brought settlers over.
 His renewed efforts beginning in 1588 yielded little success, and Grenville returned to England late in 1590.